-I’ve written quite a bit so far about character types, stock types, stereotypes, etc., of both male and female reel librarians and delved into why those types exist.
+I have written quite a bit so far about character types, stock types, stereotypes, etc., of both male and female reel librarians and delved into why those types exist.
 But what is the next step… how do we librarians react to our own celluloid images?

 … ignore the portrayals completely and feel embarrassed by them?